digitalocean/terraform-provider-digitalocean/docs/index.md

   `SPACES_ENDPOINT_URL` environment variable or `https://{{.Region}}.digitaloceanspaces.com`
   if unset.)
 The provider will replace `{{.Region}}` (via Go's templating engine) with the slug of the applicable Spaces region.
-* `requests_per_second` - (Optional) This can be used to override the limit of API calls per second and avoid rate limit errors, can be disabled by setting the value to `0.0` (Defaults to the value of the `DIGITALOCEAN_REQUESTS_PER_SECOND` environment variable or `0.0` if unset).
+* `requests_per_second` - (Optional) This can be used to enable throttling, overriding the limit of API calls per second to avoid rate limit errors, can be disabled by setting the value to `0.0` (Defaults to the value of the `DIGITALOCEAN_REQUESTS_PER_SECOND` environment variable or `0.0` if unset).